Only 3 weeks until the fun begins!

 Most organizations that work with children have some sort of child safety program.
-Through the Protecting God’s Children program, efforts are made to help Churches and religious organizations refine their roles as child-safe environments and empower adults to protect children.
-Child abusers seek to operate and abuse their power within nurturing, child-friendly environments where it is assumed that nobody would want to harm a child.
-Religious organizations are an easy target.
-The Protecting God's Children program implements safety mechanisms that send a message to all abusers and potential abusers.
+Through the Protecting God’s Children program, efforts are made to help churches and religious organizations refine their roles as child-safe environments and empower caring adults to protect children.
+We will offer sessions here at St. Catherine's before the Carnival for those whose are interested in volunteering.